Novean-Institute-of-Standards/NIS-Standards/Navigation/PortInterchange/Protocol.md

 ### Key Concepts
 **Dead Reckoning.**  All elements of this standard are centered around information provided by waypoints (Destinations), therefore any element dealing with distance will use the player's distance from a particular waypoint.

-**Zones.**  A *Zone* is an area, defined in its simplest form as a circle, and extended into cylinders and spheres, indicating a specific pattern of behavior for a pilot to adhere to within the specified area.
+**Zones.**  A *Zone* is an area, defined in its simplest form as a circle, and extended into cylinders and spheres, whoindicating a specific pattern of behavior for a pilot to adhere to within the specified area.

 **Port Facilities.**  A *Port Facility* in the scope of this proposal is a specific, centralized location that any number of players may travel to and from using vehicles, and usually provides dedicated areas for landing, refitting/refueling, and take-off.
 Examples of port facilities are organization headquarters, player-made spaceports and space stations.